geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now with Ignicomus in fight he stood,
 His arm at length the fainting sprite subdued.
 Swift was Pyrenemos, but swift in vain,
-Albruno's lance transfix'd him to the plain ;
+Albruno's lance transfix'd him to the plain;
 As vain Pyrigenes, thy strength, thy pride,
 And vaunted lineage to thy king allied.